davidbalbert/roughcut/README.md

 => nil
 ```

-Function arguments are local variables.
+Local variables are just function arguments.
 A local scope is introduced by calling a function.
 When the function is called, a new scope is created and the function's arguments are bound to values.
 Local variables will shadow both global variables and function arguments in outer scopes:

 ```lisp
 roughcut> ((fn ()